Mr-Fusion/BrickBreak/README.md

 Breaking a brick will award a number of points depending on the current speed of the ball.
 The ball will gradually speed up over time as bricks are destroyed.
 When all bricks on the screen are destroyed, a new level will load.
 There are currently 34 levels in total; can you beat them all in one sitting?

+## Settings

+The settings menu can be accessed via the main menu.
+The following options and their effects are as follows:

+Sound Effects: Toggle sound playback off/on

+Difficulty: "Normal" is the default gameplay.
+"Easy" starts each level with a slower ball, and takes longer to speed up.
+Power-ups are also preserved between rounds.
+"Freeplay" features the same ball speed properties as normal, but with unlimited lives.
+However, scoring in Freeplay is disabled.

+Shuffle Levels: When enabled, the level layouts will be shuffled in a random order when the game is started.
+Levels will not repeat until 34 rounds are cleared.

+All Multiballs: All power-up spawns will be of the Multiball type.
+How many balls can you juggle at once?

 ## Controls

 Mouse: Movement/Menu Navigation